 Is Hikikomori Just Extreme Social Anxiety?

-In Japan, you can go to a bar or restaurant and see the place heaving with people, but if you look a little closer you’ll notice those people are more than likely there alone.
-It’s like there’s two sides of the same problem, those who go out to be around others while still being alone, and those who just stay in and be alone.
+In Japan, you can go to a bar or restaurant and see the place heaving with people, but if you look a little closer, you’ll notice those people are more than likely they’re alone.
+It’s like there are two sides to the same problem, those who go out to be around others while still being alone, and those who just stay in and be alone.

 So what exactly is hikikomori?
 Well, they’re anyone who completely withdraws from social contact, often never leaving the house and becoming recluses in their parent’s homes.
 In extreme cases, they won’t even leave their bedroom for years at a time.

-At first, you might just assume that the hikikomori suffer from a form of social anxiety disorder or agoraphobia, but it’s not that simple.
-Teo and Gaw (2010) have shown that hikikomori suffers can be afflicted by several different and often comorbid psychological conditions.
+At first, you might just assume that the hikikomori suffers from a form of social anxiety disorder or agoraphobia, but it’s not that simple.
+Teo and Gaw (2010) have shown that hikikomori sufferers can be afflicted by several different and often comorbid psychological conditions.

-A study by Teo et al. (2015) found that the majority of there participants (68%) fulfilled criteria for multiple psychiatric diagnoses, which isn’t surprising.
+A study by Teo et al. (2015) found that the majority of their participants (68%) fulfilled the criteria for multiple psychiatric diagnoses, which isn’t surprising.
 Most people with mental health issues will probably meet the criteria for more than one mental health condition, giving them comorbid conditions.

 There are even suggestions of a link to developmental issues and learning disorders also being a factor in some cases of hikikomori (Psychology Today).
 However, they also state there is little support for that at present in Japan (Teo, 2010) and makes a case for abuse as a cause.
 Abuse in the form of neglect makes sense as a possible cause, given the extreme working conditions the Japanese have.

-According to Teo and Gaw (2010), most hikikomori cases can be classified to a variety of existing mental health disorders, but there is a significant subset that doesn’t meet the required criteria for an existing psychiatric condition, suggesting a culture-bound syndrome.
-And why not, we already have Paris Syndrome, which is caused by a culture shock and disappointment of visiting Paris, which largely affects Japanese tourists.
+According to Teo and Gaw (2010), most hikikomori cases can be classified into a variety of existing mental health disorders, but there is a significant subset that doesn’t meet the required criteria for an existing psychiatric condition, suggesting a culture-bound syndrome.
+And why not?
+We already have Paris Syndrome, which is caused by the culture shock and disappointment of visiting Paris, which largely affects Japanese tourists.